leonawicz/blog/content/post/2017-11-09-memery-0-3-0-on-cran.md

 The latest development version, a README, and a package vignette can also be conveniently found on [GitHub](https://github.com/leonawicz/memery).

+Here is an example interleaving a semi-transparent ggplot2 graph between a meme iamge backdrop and overlying meme text labels.
+See the package vignette for example code.

 <p align="center"><img src="/img/post/meme4d.jpg"/></p>

 Enjoy!